kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   When the `Initializers` admission controller is enabled, this feature is automatically enabled.
 - `KubeletConfigFile`: Enable loading kubelet configuration from a file specified using a config file.
   See [setting kubelet parameters via a config file](/docs/tasks/administer-cluster/kubelet-config-file/) for more details.
-- `KubletPluginsWatcher`: Enable probe based plugin watcher unility for kubelet to discover plugins such as [CSI volume drivers](/docs/concepts/storage/volumes/#csi).
+- `KubletPluginsWatcher`: Enable probe-based plugin watcher utility to enable kubelet to discover plugins such as [CSI volume drivers](/docs/concepts/storage/volumes/#csi).
 - `LocalStorageCapacityIsolation`: Enable the consumption of [local ephemeral storage](/docs/concepts/configuration/manage-compute-resources-container/) and also the `sizeLimit` property of an [emptyDir volume](/docs/concepts/storage/volumes/#emptydir).
 - `MountContainers`: Enable using utility containers on host as the volume mounter.